-62. Groundwater monitoring must be undertaken at the groundwater monitoring bore locations shown on the plans titled "Victoria shaft - GSMCP monitoring locations and layout", "Wellesley shaft - GSMCP monitoring locations and layout", and "Mayoral shaft - GSMCP monitoring locations and layout" contained in Appendix A of the approved GSMCP referenced in Condition 1, or in the certified GSMCP.
+62. Groundwater monitoring must be undertaken at the groundwater monitoring bore locations shown on the plans titled "Victoria shaft - GSMCP monitoring locations and layout", "Wellesley shaft - GSMCP monitoring locations and layout" and "Mayoral shaft - GSMCP monitoring locations and layout" contained in Appendix A of the approved GSMCP referenced in Condition 1, or in the certified GSMCP.
 Monitoring frequency is proposed to be 15 minutes using automated pressure transducers with or without telemetry systems.
 Groundwater level monitoring is to be undertaken in accordance with Schedule C below:

-Schedule C: Groundwater Monitoring Frequency

-Bore Name Location Groundwater level reporting frequency (to an accuracy of 10mm)

-From bore Commencement From Completion

-Easting (mE) Northing (mN) construction until before Commencement of Dewatering of Dewatering to Completion of Dewatering of Dewatering until 3 months later

-M_PZ01 tbc tbc Monthly for at least 3 months Twice Weekly Weekly for the first month after dewatering has stopped and monthly thereafter
+Schedule C: Groundwater Monitoring Frequency Bore Name Groundwater level reporting frequency (to an accuracy of 10mm) From bore Commencement of Dewatering to From Completion of Dewatering until Easting (mE) Northing (mN) before Commencement of Dewatering Completion of Dewatering 3 months later M_PZ01 tbc tbc At least 4 weeks Twice Weekly Weekly for the first PZ06_S tbc Tbc prior to dewatering commencing month after dewatering has V_PZ02 tbc tbc stopped and monthly thereafter

-PZ06_S tbc Tbc

-V_PZ02 tbc tbc